taiking005-git/fastapp-phishing-url-detector/ReadMe.md

-# Phishing url detector using machine learning
+#Phishing url detector using machine learning

+##About the Project
+Machine learning-based phishing url detection
-This a python phishing url detector developed using fastapi.
-It is a simple localhost website that allows users to login and enter a suspicious website and determine if it is legit or phishing.
+This project is a python-based phishing url detection system that uses fastapi.
+It consists of a simple localhost website that enables users to login and input a dubious website and check if it is authentic or phishing.

+##Built With
+- Python
+- FastApi
+- JavaScript
+- HTML
+- CSS

 ## Installation
-- Clone this repo
+1. Clone this repo
 ```bash
 git clone https://github.com/taiking005-git/fastapp-phishing-url-detector.git
 ```
-- Create a new venv
+2. Create a new venv
 ```bash
 python -m venv fastenv
 ```
-- Activate the new venv
+3. Activate the new venv
 ```bash
 . fastenv/Scripts/activate
 ```
-- Install the requirements
+4. Install the requirements
 ```bash
 pip install -r requirements.txt
 ```
-- Run the app
+5. Run the app
 ```bash
 uvicorn app:app --reload
 ```
+6. Have fun!